All Products

 Note

-Associate with cloud computers
+Associate a scheduled task with a cloud desktop

 2. In the left-side navigation pane, choose Resources > Cloud Computers.